 ENGL 102 ACADEMIC ENGLISH FOR INTERNATIONAL STUDENTS II (C)*

 This course is a continuation for ENGL 100, Academic English for International Students I. Students continue to practice and develop their English language writing, grammar, reading, listening and speaking, and vocabulary skills.
-Students will also begin to develop the skills necessary to write analytical essays, shifting from the sentence-level focus of ENGL 100 to more advanced writing concerns (3 credits).
+Students will also begin to develop the skills necessary to write analytical essays, shifting from the sentence-level focus of ENGL 100 to more advanced writing concerns.
+Will be used by international students to satisfy part of the College’s Core Modern Language and Literature requirement (3 credits).

 ENGL 110 WRITING IN CONTEXT I (C)*